craddm/craddm.github.io_old/_posts/2017-04-19-Python-Pre-processing.md

 The eagle-eyed amongst you have probably spotted something unusual about this code.
 No, not that it's bad.
 All my code is bad, there's nothing unusual about that.
 It's not R code.
 It's Python.
 I wrote the above code a few months ago when I was just starting out with it.
 It uses the [MNE](https://martinos.org/mne/stable/index.html) package to load the raw data, run [automatic artefact rejection](http://autoreject.github.io/), and save both the cleaned and unclean data as CSVs.

+And yet, even though it's Python code, I ran it directly in an R Notebook.

-Normally when you set up a code chunk in am R notebook, you add something like this:
+Normally when you set up a code chunk in an R Notebook, you add something like this (without the blocks):
 <pre>
 ```{r}
 Add your code here.